johsteffens/About-Me/README.md

 **Q:** You started developing these exciting tools but seem to have halted midway.
 What happened? <br>
 **A: The AI-Hype happened.**

-**Q:** OK, some experts agree, that AI is indeed rather a hype.
+**Q:** OK, some experts agree, that today's talk around AI is indeed rather a hype.
 But why should that inhibit you? <br>
 **A: Expectations are inflated.
 I couldn't possible meet them.**

 **Q:** Since when do you care what others expect?
 And why should any hype affect your motivation? <br>